Manfred Mann: Aftermath

 Mann and Hugg were already writing advertising jingles at the time of the group's demise, but continued to work together in a group format with Manfred Mann Chapter Three, an experimental jazz rock band described by Mann as an over-reaction to the hit factory of the Manfred Mann group.
-For a moment their musical worlds coincided: a TV cigar advertisement, a long track from Chapter Three's first album Travellin' Lady, and "A "B" Side", the flip of the old group's last single, all used the same riff.
+For a moment their musical worlds coincided: a TV cigar advertisement, a long track from Chapter Three's first album ("Travellin' Lady"), and "A "B" Side" (the flip of the old group's last single) all used the same riff.

-However, the new group was short-lived and by 1971 after a second album (and an unreleased possibly incomplete third) they had disbanded and Mann had formed a new group.
+However, the new group was short-lived and by 1971 after a second album (and an unreleased, possibly incomplete, third) they had disbanded and Mann had formed a new group.
 The original line-up of this new group consisted of Mick Rogers (guitar and vocals), Manfred Mann (organ, synthesizer and vocals), Colin Pattenden (bass guitar) and Chris Slade (drums and vocals).
-In its very earliest stages, the band was simply billed as 'Manfred Mann' and thus a continuation of the 1960s group.
-The quartet (as 'Manfred Mann') released their first single, Dylan's "Please, Mrs. Henry", in 1971.
-Their second single, Randy Newman's "Living Without You", was also released by 'Manfred Mann' in Europe, but by 'Manfred Mann's Earth Band' in the US, where the track became a minor chart hit.
-From 1972 onward 'Manfred Mann's Earth Band' was the band name used on all releases by this group, and they are considered a separate band from Manfred Mann.
+In its very earliest stages, the band was simply billed as Manfred Mann and thus a continuation of the 1960s group.
+The quartet (as Manfred Mann) released their first single, Dylan's "Please, Mrs. Henry", in 1971.
+Their second single, Randy Newman's "Living Without You", was also released under the Manfred Mann name in Europe, but by Manfred Mann's Earth Band in the US, where the track became a minor chart hit.
+From 1972 onward, Manfred Mann's Earth Band was the name used on all releases by this group, who went on to achieve worldwide success.
+Manfred Mann (1962–1969), Manfred Mann Chapter Three (1969–1971) and Manfred Mann's Earth Band (1971–present) are officially considered three separate bands.

-Manfred Mann briefly reformed in June 1983, for an appearance at the Marquee Club in London to help celebrate the club's 25th anniversary.
+Manfred Mann briefly re-formed in June 1983, for an appearance at the Marquee Club in London to help celebrate the club's 25th anniversary.

-In the 1990s most of the original 1960s line-up reformed as The Manfreds, minus Manfred Mann himself (hence the name), playing most of the old 1960s hits and a few jazz instrumentals, sometimes with both Paul Jones and Mike d'Abo fronting the line-up.
+In the 1990s several of the 1960s members reformed as the Manfreds, minus Manfred Mann himself (hence the name), playing most of the old hits and a few jazz instrumentals, with both Paul Jones and Mike d'Abo fronting the band, either separately or together.

 Tom McGuinness formed McGuinness Flint in 1970; they had a few hits before disbanding in 1975.
 Both Jones and McGuinness have been mainstays of the Blues Band, which they helped form in 1978.

 In 2009, the Manfreds (d'Abo, Hugg, Jones and McGuinness) joined Klaus Voormann in performing a version of "Mighty Quinn" for his first solo collection A Sideman's Journey, credited to 'Voormann & Friends'.